dcdpr/did-btcr2/chapters/Index.md

 BTCR2 Beacon

-: A abstract mechanism, identified by a ::Beacon Address::, that is included as a service in a DID document to indicate to resolvers that spends from this address, called ::Beacon Signals::, should be discovered and checked for ::BTCR2 Update Announcements::.
+: A a service listed in a BTCR2 DID document that informs resolvers how to find authentic updates to the DID.
+It must be either a
+::Singleton Beacon::, ::SMT Beacon::, or a ::Map Beacon::.

 BTCR2 Beacons